When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 365 nights (30-day requirement)

-Plush memory foam and dense transitional foam make up the Silk & Snow Hybrid’s comfort system.
-The support core contains zoned pocketed coils with a dense foam encasement to reinforce the perimeter.
+- What It’s Made Of: Plush memory foam and dense transitional foam in the comfort system, support core contains zoned pocketed coils with a dense foam encasement.

 The following ratings show how suitable this mattress is for different sleeping positions and sleeper weights.
 These scores are determined by how well the mattress supports and relieves pressure for each sleeper type.